camptocamp/c2cgeoportal/doc/integrator/checker.rst

 Automated check
 ===============

-c2cgeoportal applications include functionality for testing and assessing that the application is correctly functioning, i.e. that its web services respond as expected.
+c2cgeoportal applications include functionality for testing and assessing that the application is functioning correctly, i.e. that its web services respond as expected.

-For this purpose we have a *checker* and a *check_collector*.
+For this purpose, c2cgeoportal provides a *checker* and a *check_collector*.
 These (especially the collector) are meant to be used by a monitoring system like Nagios to check that the application is alive.